Skip to content

 Level 6: Forceful Rend

-Hurl As a Bonus Action, you can end a Grapple to throw the creature to a point you can see within 30 feet.
+Hurl As a Bonus Action, you can end a Grapple to throw the creature to a point you can see within 20 feet.
 If the creature lands in an unoccupied space, it has the Prone condition.
-If it collides with another creature, that creature must succeed on a Dexterity saving throw (DC = 8 + Prof. Bonus + Str. modifier) or take image/svg+xml Bludgeoning damage equal to your Unarmed Strike damage.
+If it collides with another creature, that creature must succeed on a DEX Save or take (Unarmed Strike) image/svg+xml Bludgeoning damage.

-Level 10: Crushing Strength
+Level 10: Backbreaker

 Level 10: Titan's Grip